levivannoort/keyhub-vault-operator/README.md

 Although the KeyHub Vault Operator can be installed within the kubernetes cluster without the pre-requisites, it wont function if the following things aren't present:
 - Accessible KeyHub instance.
-- Configuration of KeyHub components (e.g. vaults, OIDC applications, policy, records).
+- Configuration of the different KeyHub components (e.g. vaults, OAuth2/OIDC applications, policy, records).
-- Kubernetes secret with the client credentials (i.e. `keyhub-vault-operator-secret`), used to access the policy vault.
+- Kubernetes secret with the client credentials (i.e. `keyhub-vault-operator-secret`) used to access the policy vault.

 The following kustomize file can be applied to the Kubernetes cluster for the installation of the controller.
 ```